Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem

-\ABSTRACT{ Multi-stage stochastic programming is a well-established framework for sequential decision making under uncertainty by seeking policies that are fully adapted to the uncertainty.
-Often, e.g. due to contractual constraints, such flexible and adaptive policies are not desirable, and the decision maker may need to commit to a set of actions for a certain number of planning periods.
-Two-stage stochastic programming frameworks might be better suited to such settings, where first stage decisions are made here-and-now and do not adapt to the uncertainty realized.
-In this paper, we propose a novel alternative approach to two-stage stochastic programming, where the stages are not predetermined but are part of the optimization problem.
-In particular, each component of the decision policy requiring limited flexibility has an associated {\em revision point}, a period prior to which the decision is predetermined and after which it is revised to adjust to the uncertainty realized thus far.
-We motivate this setting using the multi-period newsvendor problem by deriving an optimal adaptive policy.
-We label the proposed approach as {\em adaptive two-stage stochastic programming} and provide a generic mixed-integer programming formulation for finite stochastic processes, i.e. scenario trees.
-We show that adaptive two-stage stochastic programming is NP-hard in general.
-Next, we derive bounds on the value of adaptive two-stage programming in comparison to the two-stage and multi-stage approaches for a specific problem structure inspired by the capacity expansion planning, that may require limited flexibility over expansion decisions.
-Since directly solving the mixed-integer linear program associated with the adaptive two-stage approach might be very costly for large instances, we propose several heuristic solution algorithms based on the bound analysis.
-We provide approximation guarantees for these heuristics.
-Finally, we present an extensive computational study on an electricity generation capacity expansion planning problem and demonstrate the computational and practical impacts of the proposed approach from various perspectives. }
+\ABSTRACT{ \textbf{\textit{Problem Definition:}} Multi-stage stochastic programming is a well-established framework for sequential decision making under uncertainty by seeking policies that {can be dynamically adjusted as uncertainty is realized}.
+Often, e.g., due to contractual constraints, such flexible policies are not desirable, and the decision maker may need to commit to a set of actions for a certain number of periods.
+Two-stage stochastic programming might be better suited to such settings, where first-stage decisions do not adapt to the uncertainty realized.
+In this paper, we propose a novel alternative approach, named as adaptive two-stage stochastic programming, where each component of the decision policy requiring limited flexibility has {its own revision point, a period prior to which the decisions are determined at the beginning of the planning until this revision point, and after which they are revised for adjusting to the uncertainty realized thus far until the end of the planning.
+We then analyze this approach} over the capacity expansion planning problem, that may require limited flexibility over expansion decisions. \textbf{\textit{Methodology/results:}} We provide a generic mixed-integer programming formulation for the adaptive two-stage stochastic programming problem {with finite support, in particular for scenario trees, } and show that this problem is NP-hard in general.
+Next, we focus on the capacity expansion planning problem, and derive bounds on the value of adaptive two-stage programming in comparison to the two-stage and multi-stage approaches in terms of revision points.
+We propose several heuristic solution algorithms based on this bound analysis.
+These algorithms either provide approximation guarantees or computational advantages in solving the resulting adaptive two-stage stochastic problem. \textbf{\textit{Managerial implications:}} We provide insights on the choice of the revision times based on our analytical analysis.
+We further present an extensive computational study on a generation capacity expansion planning problem with different generation resources including renewable energy.
+We demonstrate the value of adopting adaptive two-stage approach against the existing policies under limited flexibility and highlight the efficiency of the proposed heuristics along with practical implications on the studied problem. }